TheLostHomeyAppRepositories/com.ollama/README.txt

 FEATURES:
 - Supports system prompt
+- Supports sending messages to text models.
 - Supports sending messages with images to vision models like qwen2.5vl

-For example, use a vision model like qwen2.5vl or gemma3 to check your camera snapshots or use a larger model like gpt-oss for detailed responses.
+For example, use a vision model like qwen2.5vl or gemma3 to analyze your camera snapshots or use a larger model like gpt-oss or mistral for detailed responses.